Ensuring Contamination-Free Environment with Cleanroom Technology

 1. Ecolab Inc.

-Founded in 1923, Ecolab Inc. was previously known as Conomics Laboratory, Inc. Later, in 1986, its name was changed to Ecolab.
+Founded in 1923, Ecolab Inc. was previously known as Economics Laboratory, Inc. Later, in 1986, its name was changed to Ecolab.
 Ecolab's products are used in many industries, including food and beverage, power generation, and steelmaking.
 Ecolab provides specialized cleaning solutions and services tailored for cleanrooms, helping industries maintain compliance with hygiene and sterility requirements.

 1. Terra Universal